scarlet-ctf/writeups/2026/CRYPTO/coloring_heist/Writeup.md

 However, it's not as simple as just querying node 1, because the salt sequence is shuffled.
 We know the salts are dependent in _some_ order, but not what.
 So we can recover, for that specific instance, the suffix of salts.

 _Furthermore_, for this version of the problem, you can't actually simulate the PRNG directly forward, because the internal observable state is truncated every time you generate a seed.

-# TODO: Have contron explain this solution

-(some lattice attack idk)